A Life Cut Short

-As I approach my fortieth birthday, I have found myself thinking about my Great Grandfather, David Dunbar.
-He was thirty-nine years old when he died suddenly of a heart attack, leaving behind a wife and five young children.
-The date was October 6, 1929, less than two weeks before David and his family were to leave Belfast and immigrate to their new home in Australia.
-Had they made that trip, the story of the Dunbars would look much different, and I wouldn’t be here writing this blog post!
+David Dunbar was my Great Grandfather.
+He was only thirty-nine years old when he died suddenly of a heart attack, leaving behind a wife and five young children.
+The date was October 6, 1929, less than two weeks before David and his family were to leave Belfast and immigrate to Australia.
+Had the family made that trip, the Dunbar story would have turned out much differently, and I wouldn’t be writing this blog post!

 The years that followed couldn’t have been easy for David.
 His aunt Ellen died in 1903, and his older brother, William James, who had been apprenticing to be a printer died the year following.
 David’s older sister Margaret would die of tuberculosis in the fall of 1911.

 On June 13, 1915 David Dunbar married Ellen Cresswell in the Christ Church of Ireland in Belfast.
-The couple must have decided to get married before David was to be sent to the front lines.
+The couple must have gotten married knowing that David would soon be sent to France.

 For God and Ulster